-The Terms of Reference set by the New Zealand Government can be read in full here.
+The Terms of Reference set by the New Zealand Government can be read in in English in full below.

 (2) The Government has announced that a Royal Commission will be appointed to inquire into what relevant State sector agencies knew about the individual’s activities before the attack, what, if anything, they did with that information, what measures agencies could have taken to prevent the attack, and what measures agencies should take to prevent such attacks in the future.